-A "resident", as defined in section 1(1), is assessed on taxable income derived from world-wide receipts or accruals.
+Under the residence-based system, a "resident", as defined in section 1(1), is assessed on taxable income derived from world-wide receipts or accruals.
 The following Interpretation Notes can be consulted for a discussion of the requirements for a person to be classified as a "resident":

-- No. 3 "Resident: Definition in Relation to a Natural Person Ordinarily Resident": - No. 4 "Resident: Definition in Relation to a Natural Person Physical Presence Test"; and - No. 6 "Resident Place of Effective Management (Companies)".
+- No. 3 "Resident: Definition in Relation to a Natural Person Ordinarily Resident" (4 February 2002); - No. 4 (Issue 3) "Resident: Definition in Relation to a Natural Person Physical Presence Test" (8 February 2006); and - No. 6 "Resident: Place of Effective Management (Persons other than Natural Persons)" (26 March 2002).